Here for It All

 Here for It All is the sixteenth studio album by American singer-songwriter Mariah Carey.
-The album was released on September 26, 2025, through her imprint Mariah and the media company Gamma.
-Musically, the album is an eclectic record, and sees Carey experimenting with pop and R&B sounds influenced by funk, disco, soul and gospel.
+It was released on September 26, 2025, through her imprint Mariah and the media company Gamma.
+The album sees Carey experimenting with pop and R&B sounds influenced by funk, disco, soul, and gospel.
+Lyrically, Here for It All moves between themes of love, vulnerability and faith, while also reflecting Carey’s confidence and personal strength.

 It features collaborations with Anderson .Paak, Kehlani, Shenseea, and the Clark Sisters.

-The album was preceded by the singles "Type Dangerous" and "Sugar Sweet", the former of which became Carey's fiftieth entry on the US Billboard Hot 100.
+The album was preceded by the singles "Type Dangerous" and "Sugar Sweet" (featuring Kehlani and Shenseea), the former of which became Carey's fiftieth entry on the US Billboard Hot 100.
+Four further singles were released from the album: "Play This Song" (featuring Anderson .Paak), "Nothing Is Impossible", "In Your Feelings", and "Jesus I Do" (featuring the Clark Sisters).
+Commercially, Here for It All charted within the top twenty in Australia, Scotland, Switzerland, the United States, and Wallonia.
+It also reached the top forty in Germany, Poland, Croatia, Spain, and the United Kingdom.

-The album has charted within the top 20 in Australia, Belgium, Scotland, Switzerland and the United States, as well as the top 40 in Germany, Japan, Poland, Spain and the United Kingdom.
-Upon release, Here for It All received generally positive reviews, with critics praising Carey's vocals, her vulnerability on the record and the album's lyrical content, while others criticized the album's production.
-She promoted the album through various talk show appearances, and the 2025 international dates of her the Celebration of Mimi tour.
+Upon release, Here for It All received generally positive reviews, with music critics praising Carey's vocals and the album's lyrical content, though some criticism was aimed towards the album's production.
+Carey promoted Here for It All through various talk show, award ceremony, and festival appearances, and the international leg of her tour, The Celebration of Mimi (2025).